roaminro/koinos-sdk-as-examples/README.md

 yarn install
 ```

+## Important note
+In order for the file generation to work, it is important that your smart contract and your proto files have the same name. (i.e.: Calculator.ts and Calculator.proto)

+It is also important that your `proto` files live in the `assembly/proto/` folder of you smart contract, i.e.: `./calculator/assembly/proto/Calculator.proto`.

 ## Build examples
 To build a Smart Contract you can use the cli.js script.
 This script will help you generate all the files required to build your smart contract.
 ```sh